Searching for Jobs

 General Graduate Jobs

-Jobs that are in areas that are very competitive are often never advertised, instead the companies rely on speculative applications.
+Jobs that are in areas that are very competitive are often never advertised, instead the companies rely on speculative applications, when an application letter is sent to a company that is not advertising vacancies.